 There are two main kinds of grow lights on the market.

-Fluorescents should not be used as a full sun replacement for plants that require a lot of light, like cacti and succulents.
+Fluorescent grow lamps should not be used as a full sun replacement for plants that require a lot of light, like cacti and succulents.
+They also contain mercury, a toxic chemical.
+Part of understanding how to use these grow lights is after-care and disposal — it’s important to seek out proper recycling methods and providers.

-They are more expensive upfront, but last longer, are more energy efficient, and more environmentally friendly, than fluorescents.
 Manufacturers also design LEDs to be adjustable in intensity and light spectrum.
 This is why you often see LEDs of different light intensities or colors.
-Different plants require different light pigments, and many LEDs allow indoor gardeners to adjust the amount of green, blue, and red wavelengths their plants are receiving.
+Different plants require different light pigments, and many LEDs allow indoor gardeners to adjust the amount of green, blue, and red wavelengths their plants receive.

 Tula Recommends